IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 GitHub event hooks only work with Basic Auth. tokens (and not OAuth Bearer tokens); therefore, you must use a CF Namespace which supports Basic Auth Tokens.

-If you have not explicitely setup an IAM namespace as a default namespace your default namespace is CF-based and is named `dev`.
-When you perfom a `namespace list` command from the CLI, you should see this namespace lsited with `type` set to `CF-based`:
+If you have not explicitly setup an IAM namespace as a default namespace your default namespace is CF-based and is named `dev`.
+When you perform a `namespace list` command from the CLI, you should see this namespace listed with `type` set to `CF-based`:

 ```bash
 ibmcloud fn namespace list